tdeitch/groupme-backup/README.md

 Other setup
 -----------

-Depending on your hosting provider, it will be necessary to change the dilenames in rhe scripts to reflect where you actually put them.
+Depending on your hosting provider, it will be necessary to change the filenames in the scripts to reflect where you actually put them.